coresresearch/BatCan/li_ion/README.md

 This module takes user inputs for a variety of parameters that go into the model.
 These include:
 - discretization of cell components
 - desired C-rate
-- kinetics method for each electrode interface
+- kinetics methods for each electrode interface
 - electrolyte transport model
 - initial SOC of the cell
 - Cantera related information for creating objects